|Algorithms Seminar||Research Interests|

 Text Book: Introduction to Theory of Computation

-implementation of algorithms:
+analysis, and implementation of algorithms:

 My main interest is in all sorts of algorithmic problems in computational geometry and graph theory.
 I am interested in sequential, parallel, distributed, multi-core, external memory, big and small data algorithms for problems which fit within the framework of the design and analysis of algorithms.